 If you manage to fight your way among the 120,000 visitors that flock to the fair twice a year, you should be able to manage to find some antique furniture, old crockery, pretty Provençal boutis, beautiful ceramics with patina, rare finds, and other collectibles from the south of France.

 Every Sunday, the town of Carpentras, located north of Avignon, hosts a large sprawling flea market on the outskirts of the city, in a lovely tree-lined parking lot.
 The Brocante de Carpentras is a favored haunt of the more intrepid collectors, willing to forage through boxes and crates in search of a gem.

-Unlike Isle-sur-la-Sorgue and its 300 permanent antique dealers, the Carpentras flea market is more low key.
+Unlike Isle-sur-la-Sorgue and its 300 permanent antique dealers, the Carpentras flea market is more low-key.
 It is less focused on high-end antiques and more like a flea market where you will find a little bit of everything.
 Brocante de Carpentras is somewhere in between a brocante (full-blown antique market) and a vide-grenier (garage sale).
 Many of the 130 to 150 vendors here are regular people selling their own belongings, which often fall more into the category of “second-hand” than “collectible”.
-The prices are much lower than in other markets in the Provence and there are still many quality items to be found.
+The prices are much lower than in other markets in Provence and there are still many quality items to be found.

 Where: Parking des Platanes (Av.
 Jean-Jaurès)

 When: Every Sunday (all year round) 09:00 – 18:00